Guide to health savings accounts (HSAs)

 How can employees use their HSA money?

-You employees can spend their HSA money tax-free on out-of-pocket expenses, such as their deductible, co-payments for medical care and prescription drugs, or bills not covered by insurance such as qualified vision care and dental care.
-They can use our eligible expense tool to learn more or ask their personal tax advisor.
+Your employees can spend their tax-free dollars on qualified medical expenses, such as their deductible, co-payments for medical care and prescription drugs, or bills not covered by insurance, such as qualified vision care and dental care.
+They can use our eligible expense tool to learn more or ask their tax advisor.

 Unlike with an FSA, employees don't have to use HSA funds by the end of the year.
 Instead, HSA funds can grow tax-deferred in their HSA account for later use.